15 Country Kitchen Curtains Ideas That Actually Work in Real Homes

 https://www.reddit.com/r/InteriorDesign/comments/1949tvw/primary_bathroom_with_yellow_wallpaper_burgundy/

-A tailored Roman shade brings pattern and structure to formal country kitchens.
-This setup demonstrates how traditional plaid reads as country without requiring fabric drapes.
+A tailored Roman shade brings pattern and structure to formal country kitchens without the hassle of fabric drapes getting in everyone’s way.

-The window features a relaxed Roman shade in a classic autumn plaid with rust, sage green, and cream tones. r/ManiaforBeatles chose a soft fold style rather than crisp pleats, which keeps the formality in check.
-The shade hangs inside the window frame, allowing the beautiful white trim and architectural details to remain visible.
-That crystal chandelier and ornate ceiling molding deserve to be seen.
+Classic autumn plaid in rust, sage green, and cream tones works beautifully here.
+A soft fold style rather than crisp pleats keeps the formality in check.
+Mount the shade inside the window frame so beautiful white trim and architectural details remain visible.
+If you’ve got a crystal chandelier and ornate ceiling molding, they deserve to be seen.

-Roman shades make sense in kitchens where you want pattern but can’t deal with fabric panels getting in the way.
+Roman shades make sense when you want pattern but can’t deal with panels interfering with your cooking flow.
 The shade pulls up completely when you want full light, unlike curtains that always occupy space at the window sides.
-The plaid pattern brings country warmth without the maintenance concerns of full drapery.

 Consider Roman shades when your kitchen has formal architectural elements or when you need precise light control.
 Custom shades can be expensive, but they deliver a finished look that elevates the entire space.
 Choose patterns with at least three colors to tie together your kitchen’s existing palette.